neondatabase/website/content/docs/guides/partner-billing.md

 </TabItem>
 <TabItem>
-In this example, we are creating a new endpoint for an already existing branch with ID `br-wandering-field-12345678`, with a min compute of **2 vCPU**, a max of **6 vCPU**, and a suspend timeout of 5 minutes (300 seconds).
+In this example, we are creating a new endpoint for an already existing branch with ID `br-wandering-field-12345678`, with a min compute of **2 vCPU**, a max of **6 vCPU**, and a suspend timeout of 5 minutes (**300** seconds).

+See [create endpoint](https://api-docs.neon.tech/reference/createprojectendpoint) in the Neon API documentation for more information.
 <CodeBlock highlight="1--13">
 ``` bash
 curl --request POST \